What Are On-Page SEO Elements?

 - Remove Stop Words From Your Permalinks – Do not use words such as and or the as they are considered stop words.

 - Images – Add them to your content and make use of infographics.
 Compress and resize them for better optimization and page speed.

 - Meta – Make a meta title less than 65 characters and description less than 320 characters.

 - Words– Try to stay at or above 500 words.

 - Links – Have both internal and outbound links to other websites or quality information.

 - Don’t – Never use more than one H1 and do not repeat H2 & H3 subtitles.
 They need to be different.
 Also, do not stuff your article with keywords.
 You can use long-tail keywords to help drive traffic to your door.

 - The Key To Remember – You cannot fool a search engine and algorithms change.
 Ranking criteria are never constant.

 It may sound like a lot to do, but once you get the hang of it, On-page SEO elements are not hard to use.
 Just make sure you create your own checklist and follow it.
 This will help ensure that you have each element covered.

 Because algorithms change from year to year, if that long, don’t try to write for the search engine.
-Write for your visitors so that they get the information, product and help that they need.
+Write to your visitors so that they get the information, product, and help that they need.